dipien/semantic-version-gradle-plugin/README.md

 Version name: 1.0.0-SNAPSHOT
 ```

 Given that the default value of the `maximumVersion` parameter is `99`, the maximum generated version code will be `999999`.
-Be careful, increasing this value, it impacts the generated version code, which is limited to `2100000000`
+Be careful, increasing this value, impacts the generated version code, which is limited to `2100000000`

 ## More info